happy-little-one/pure-editor/readme.md

 submit.onclick = () => console.log(editor.submit())
 ```

-> I konw it looks a little complecate, I recommed you implement features one by one, for example start with emoji, ofter you implement it, you will understand clearly the machanism.
+> I konw it looks a little complecate, I recommed you implement features one by one, for example start with emoji, ofter you implement it, you will understand the machanism clearly.

 ## Attention